 Unlike the other Trainee Curators, I have not been as strict with keeping up a regular 9-5 Monday to Friday; with my mental health being pretty strained at the moment, managing my mental health has become my new full-time job.
 I do miss walking up to the gallery every morning and being in an environment where I am constantly surrounded by wonderful artworks and inspiration.
 I also miss popping into the pub after work and having a laugh with friends, you don’t realise how great it is to actually see people in person and have a chat until you’re forced to do it through screens and phone calls.

 The work I have been doing from home has been interesting though.
 Before the lockdown I was taking regular trips up to Kresen Kernow to make scans of letters to and from various artists with links to Cornwall.
 When the Royal Cornwall Museum in Truro closed its doors earlier this year, we at Falmouth Art Gallery took on the management of the Cornwall Schools Art Collection, and the letters I scanned were all correspondence to go with this art collection.
 At home I have been cropping and organising around 900 of these letters – including many from Barbara Hepworth!
 I had an interesting time reading how different artists expressed themselves and responded to the collection.
-These artworks were donated to, or bought at a reduced price, for Cornwall Council to send out to schools in the county for children in poorer areas to view and enhance their education in art.
+These artworks were donated to, or bought at a reduced price, for Cornwall Council to send out to schools in the county for children to view and enhance their education in art.